inventree/InvenTree/docs/start.rst

 * g++
 * make

-Each of these programs need to be installed (e.g. using apt or similar) before running the ``make install`` scriptm e.g.
+Each of these programs need to be installed (e.g. using apt or similar) before running the ``make install`` script:

 ```
 sudo apt-get install python3 python3-dev python3-pip g++ make